What Is A Normal Cat Internal Body Temperature? (And How To Measure It)

 This is a great laser thermometer, which works on a no-contact basis.

 The thermo sensors work like magic as long as they are in a 2-5 inch distance from your cat.
-And the best part is that you don’t have to constantly clean it unlike rectal ones.
+And the best part is that you don’t have to constantly clean it as you do with rectal ones.
 Moreover, it’s also a great investment for multi-pet households if you need to keep track of the body temperature of several animals.

 Regardless of what type of thermometer you choose to get, every cat owner needs one in their home.
-Keeping tabs on your pet’s internal and external body temperature is crucial for catching some health conditions on time, which could pose lethal danger to your furball in the long run.
+Keeping tabs on your pet’s internal and external body temperature is a simple but crucial activity for ensuring your cat’s well-being.
+If your cat has a fever, contact your vet immediately.

 Last Updated on